elastic/opentelemetry/docs/kubernetes/operator/README.md

 1. In Kibana, navigate to **Observability** → **Add data**.
 2. Select **Kubernetes**, then choose **Kubernetes monitoring with EDOT Collector**.
-3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm Chart and the provided `values.yaml`.
+3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm chart and the provided `values.yaml`.

 Notes on installing the OpenTelemetry Operator:
 - Make sure the `elastic_endpoint` shown in the installation command is valid for your environment.
 If not, replace it with the correct Elasticsearch endpoint.